Therapy Dogs UK: Enhancing Patient Care

 What can therapy dogs help with?

-Therapy dogs may be helpful for those living with mental health conditions, but they are typically not a standalone treatment.
-Individuals experiencing mental health challenges are generally also encouraged to speak with a credentialed therapist.
-Therapy can often help address symptoms of a variety of mental health conditions, from anxiety disorders and depression to post-traumatic stress disorder, bipolar disorder, and personality disorders.
-It may also help people who are experiencing emotional effects of medical conditions or a disability or who are going through major life transitions.
+Therapy can help address symptoms of a variety of mental health conditions, from anxiety disorders and depression to post-traumatic stress disorder, bipolar disorder, and personality disorders.
+It may also help people experiencing the emotional effects of medical conditions or disabilities, or those going through major life transitions.

-While therapy can be a helpful tool for many, some people might live in a UK region with few therapists.
-Others might prefer to speak with a therapist outside their immediate community.
+While therapy can be a helpful tool for many, some people may live in a UK region with few therapists.
+Others might prefer to talk with a therapist outside their immediate community.
 In these and other cases, online therapy can often be a viable alternative.
-With online therapy, individuals can communicate remotely with a credentialed therapist from home, no matter where they live in the UK.
+With online therapy, individuals can have a conversation with their therapist remotely from home, no matter where they live in the UK.
 They can choose a method of communication that’s comfortable for them, such as audio, video, or live chat.

-Over the last decade, numerous studies have suggested the efficacy of online therapy in helping individuals address mental health symptoms and emotional challenges.
+Over the last decade, numerous studies have suggested the efficacy of online therapy in helping individuals address mental health symptoms and emotional challenges around the world.
 For example, one systematic review and meta-analysis on the topic suggests that online cognitive behavioral therapy (CBT) can be effective for treating a number of mental health conditions, including depression, social anxiety, phobias, obsessive-compulsive disorder (OCD), and bipolar disorder.

-How can you get your dog into therapy dog training in the UK?
+How can you get your dog into therapy-assistance training in the UK?

 The specific requirements for dog training may vary across different organizations.
 For example, to apply to have your dog trained and approved as a therapy dog, some organizations require that you have had your dog for at least six months.
 Your dog typically also has to be at least nine months old.
 Other common requirements include full vaccination and a passing score on a temperament test.